dapenghu/ComplianceWhitePaperForLibra/reference/PFMI-note.md

         In contrast to retail systems, many LVPSs are operated by central banks, using an RTGS or equivalent mechanism

-- Central Securities Depositories CSD 中央证券托管 - 最有可能被区块链代替的部分
+- Central Securities Depositories CSD 中央证券托管 - 最有可能被分布式账本代替的部分

     A central securities depository provides **securities accounts**, **central safekeeping services**, and **asset services**, which may include the administration of corporate actions and redemptions, and plays an important role in helping to ensure the integrity of securities issues (that is, ensure that securities are not accidentally or fraudulently created or destroyed or their details changed)